EricKit/nest-user-auth/README.md

 ## Next task

-Add more tests and email validation
+Add email verification when a user emails

 ## Purpose